nachocaru/xaprb.com/content/blog/2007-07-15-javascript-number-formatting-library-v13-released.md

   <a href="/articles/number-functions.zip">Download Number Formatting Library</a>
 </p>

-I&#8217;ve updated my JavaScript Number Formatting Library to version 1.3.
+I've updated my JavaScript Number Formatting Library to version 1.3.
 This release adds the ability to customize how not-a-number (NaN), positive infinity and negative infinity are formatted.
 All you need to do is set the appropriate constant in `Number.prototype`:

 *   `Number.prototype.NaN`
 *   `Number.prototype.posInfinity`